Top attractions in Edinburgh

 Edinburgh is an effortlessly cohesive reflection of Scotland's breathtaking rural landscape, flaunting cultural vibrancy, historic charm, and scenic wonder.
 Even its New Town is a UNESCO World Heritage Site.
 So, what are its top attractions?

 The Edinburgh Castle was built at least as early as the 12th century.
 Looking over the city from Castle Rock, it's been at the heart of some of Scotland's bloodiest conflicts.

 Having withstood multiple sieges, Stirling is one of Scotland's most important castles.
 Even if you're not a history buff, the scenery alone warrants a day trip from the capital!

 What's a holiday to Scotland without visiting one of its picturesque lochs?
 Luckily, the largest and most breathtaking one in the country, the Loch Lomond, is just a short journey away!

 The Holyrood Abbey next to the Holyrood Palace is still in ruins after the Glorious Revolution of 1688.
 Fun fact: Holyrood is Old English for "holy cross."

 The historic thoroughfare, called The Royal Mile, runs through Edinburgh's Old Town from the Castle to Holyrood for one Scots mile.
 That's longer than a regular mile, in case you were wondering!

 The birthplace of 17th-century Scottish Presbyterianism, this church is a landmark of the country's religious history.
 It still holds Sunday services in English and Scottish Gaelic.

 Dating back to 1670, when it was used to grow medicinal plants, this conservation project has bloomed into a leading tourist attraction.
 Today it houses over 13,000 plant species!

-Built for the Prince of Wales in 1893, this royal yacht is considered one of the UK's top attractions.
+Built in 1953, this royal yacht is considered one of the UK's top attractions.
 You can even enjoy lunch or afternoon tea on the Royal Deck!

 Just south of Edinburgh lies the village of Roslin, where the spectacular Rosslyn Chapel was built 600 years ago as an object of curiosity and splendor.
 A truly unique example of religious architecture!

 The Holyrood area sits beneath a dormant volcano.
 The information center Our Dynamic Earth is the perfect place to learn about the natural processes that shaped our planet from the Big Bang to the present!